blookot/agent-builder-demo/README.md

 # Get data in!

-Let's [open Kibana](http://localhost:5601/) and connect with the elastic account (and the password captured earlier), then create our inference endpoint, the web crawler and the LLM connector to play.
+Let's [open Kibana](http://localhost:5601/) and connect with the elastic account (and the password captured earlier).

-## Sample dataset

 We will first load a sample dataset of web logs.<br/>
 When [opening Kibana](http://localhost:5601/), you will see a Search solutions view.
 We first need to switch to the classic view to load the dataset.
 To do so, click on the bottom left icon (gear), then down the menu to "Spaces", and edit the "Default" line to select the Solutions view "Classic".
 Finally, "Apply changes" at the bottom and update the space.